The men and women on our staff in 2021

-- New Work – development of corporate culture in terms of agility and digitalisation
+- Development of corporate culture in terms of agility and digitalisation

 - Future-oriented solutions for flexible and digital working were advanced and anchored for the long term